Husayn ibn Ali: Legacy

-Politics
+Distribution of free meals during Muharram in Isfahan, Iran.

 The first political use of the death of Husayn seems to have been during the revolt of Mukhtar, when he seized Kufa under the slogan of "Revenge for Husayn".
 Although the Penitents had used the same slogan, they do not seem to have had a political program.
 In order to enhance their legitimacy, Abbasid rulers claimed to have avenged the death of Husayn by dethroning the Umayyads.
 During the early years of their rule, they also encouraged Muharram rituals.
-Buyids, a Shi'a dynasty originally from Iran which later occupied the Abbasid capital Baghdad while accepting the Abbasid caliph's suzerainty, promoted the public rituals of Muharram to portray themselves as patrons of religion and to strengthen the Shi'a identity in Iraq.
-After taking over Iran in 1501, Safavids, who were previously a Sufi order, declared the state religion to be Twelver Shi'ism.
-In this regard, Karbala and Muharram rituals came to be a vehicle of Safavid propaganda and a means of consolidating the dynasty's Shi'a identity.
-Riza Yildirim has claimed that the impetus of the Safvid revolution was the revenge of the death of Husayn.
-The founder of the dynasty, Shah Ismail, considered himself to be the Mahdi (the twelfth Shi'a Imam) or his forerunner.
-Similarly, Qajars also patronised Muharram rituals such as processions, taziya and majalis, to improve the relationship between the state and the public.
+Buyids, a Shia Muslims dynasty originally from Iran which later caputued the Abbasid capital Baghdad while accepting the Abbasid caliph's suzerainty, promoted the public rituals of Muharram to portray themselves as patrons of religion and to strengthen the Shia identity in Iraq.